List of Phineas and Ferb characters: Suzy Johnson

 Suzy Johnson (voiced by Kari Wahlgren), known as Little Suzy Johnson, is Jeremy's little sister.
 She has a high-pitched squeaky voice and appears very sweet and innocent.
-However, she is actually very spoiled and manipulative and very possessive over Jeremy, once telling Candace, "There is only one girl in Jeremy's life" and thus will do anything to keep Candace away from her brother.
+However, she is actually very spoiled and manipulative and very possessive over Jeremy, once telling Candace (who she hates), "There is only one girl in Jeremy's life", and thus will do anything to keep Candace away from her brother.

 Grandpa Clyde and Grandma Betty Jo

 Grandpa Clyde Flynn and Grandma Betty Jo Flynn (voiced by Barry Bostwick and Caroline Rhea respectively) are Linda's parents, Phineas and Candace's maternal grandparents, Lawrence's -in-laws, and Ferb's step-grandparents.
 Every summer, they invite the family along with many neighborhood kids to a lakehouse which Phineas calls, "Camp P&F".
-Though they are old, they often participate in the kids' capers.
+Though they are very old, they often participate in the kids' capers.
 Grandpa Clyde, like Phineas and Ferb, has a great sense of mechanics, as seen in "Crack That Whip!"
 Betty Jo is also shown in the same episode to have a fierce rivalry with Edna Hildagard, Jeremy and Suzy's grandmother.

 Grandpa Reginald and Grandma Winifred

-Grandpa Reginald Fletcher and Grandma Winifred Fletcher (voiced by Malcolm McDowell and Jane Carr) are Lawrence's parents, Ferb's paternal grandparents, Phineas and Candace's step grandparents, and Linda Flynn Fletcher's in laws who reside in the United Kingdom.
+Grandpa Reginald Fletcher and Grandma Winifred Fletcher (voiced by Malcolm McDowell and Jane Carr) are Lawrence's parents, Ferb's paternal grandparents, Phineas and Candace's step grandparents, and Linda Flynn-Fletcher's -in-laws who reside in the United Kingdom.
 Reginald used to be a daredevil known as the Flying Fishmonger.

 Roger Doofenshmirtz

 Roger Doofenshmirtz (voiced by John O'Hurley) is mayor of Danville and Dr. Heinz Doofenshmirtz's younger brother.
 Heinz often states angrily that Roger is their mother's favorite son, and even wrote a song about it, "My Goody Two-Shoes Brother".
 In "Tree to Get Ready", Roger states that he is "the most handsome and charming man in the tri-state area".
-This enrages Doof, who is convinced to use his latest -inator, the Poop-inator, to hypnotize the tri-state area pigeons into raining feces on Roger during his speech, when he receives the Key To The City.
+This enrages Doof a lot, who is convinced to use his latest -inator, the Poop-inator, to hypnotize the tri-state area pigeons into raining feces on Roger during his speech, when he receives the Key To The City.